Black Gives Way to Blue: The band's original run and aftermath

-On February 18, 2005, guitarist Jerry Cantrell, bassist Mike Inez, and drummer Sean Kinney reunited to perform a benefit concert in Seattle for victims of the tsunami disaster that struck South Asia.
-It was the band's first live performance since 1996.
+Reunion

+On December 26, 2004, a few months after the band's termination, the largest underwater earthquake in modern history occurred in the Indian Ocean off the coast of northern Indonesia, resulting in a devastating tsunami which killed over 200,000 people.
+This spurred Kinney to organize a benefit concert in Seattle to support the victims, and he invited the former members of Alice in Chains to take part in it.
+This became the first in a series of what Kinney called "little steps" toward renewed activity for the band.
+The show took place on February 18, 2005, and it was the band's first live performance since 1996.

 On March 10, 2006, the surviving members performed at VH1's Decades Rock Live! concert, honoring fellow Seattle musicians Ann and Nancy Wilson of Heart.
 Comes with the Fall vocalist William DuVall made his first public performance with the band during that show singing Alice in Chains' "Rooster".
 The band followed the concert with a short United States club tour, several festival dates in Europe, and a brief tour in Japan.
 DuVall joined Alice in Chains as lead singer during the band's reunion concerts.
 DuVall was an old friend of Cantrell's.
-They met in Los Angeles in 2000 through a mutual acquaintance, and DuVall's band Comes with the Fall was both the opening act and also Cantrell's backing band during the tour for his second solo album, Degradation Trip, in 2001 and 2002.
+They met in Los Angeles in 2000 through a mutual acquaintance, and Comes with the Fall was both the opening act and also Cantrell's backing band during the tour for his second solo album, Degradation Trip, in 2001 and 2002.

-About the reunion concerts, Cantrell stated, "We want to celebrate what we did and the memory of our friend.
-We have played with some [singers] who can actually bring it and add their own thing to it without being a Layne clone.
-We're not interested in stepping on [Staley's] rich legacy.
-It's a tough thing to go through.
-Do you take the Led Zeppelin approach and never play again, because the guy was that important?
-That's the approach we've taken for a lot of years.
-Or, do you give it a shot, try something?
-We're willing to take a chance on it.
-It's completely a reunion because the three of us who're left are back together.
-But it's not about separating and forgetting — it's about remembering and moving on."

 Kinney mentioned in a February 2006 interview that he would be interested in writing new material, but not as Alice in Chains.
 He explained, "If we found some other dude, I'd love to move on, write some cool tunes and change the name and go on like that.
 I don't see continuing as Alice and replacing somebody. ...
 We're not trying to replace Layne.
 We want to play these songs one more time, and if it seems like the right thing to do, it'll happen.
 I don't know how long it will go or where it will take us.
 It's kind of a tribute to Layne and our fans, the people who love these songs.
 It's not some 'I'm broke and I need the money' situation.
 We love playing together."
+Later in that same interview, Cantrell stated, "We want to celebrate what we did and the memory of our friend.
+We have played with some [singers] who can actually bring it and add their own thing to it without being a Layne clone.
+We're not interested in stepping on [Staley's] rich legacy. [...]
+Do you take the Led Zeppelin approach and never play again, because the guy was that important? [...]
+Or, do you give it a shot, try something?
+We're willing to take a chance on it."